About Medical Toxicology

 - Toxic alcohols

-- Inpatient care for acute withdrawal states from addictive agents such as alcohol and drugs of abuse
+- ED and inpatient care for overdose or withdrawal states substances such as alcohol and opioids

 - Outpatient addiction medicine treatment